nhi-van/flutter-forms-tutorial/README.md

 From this example, we can see how a company or anyone could benefit from the use of forms since it provides a structured and organized way to retrieve user data in a way that fit requirements, updates user interface and processes it for some final destination.

-Flutter offers a widget, called the “Form widget”, which allows us to build forms or add functionality in our app that works like a form.
-For our presentation, we will be going over the general components starting with the Textfield, radio button, checkbox, and dropdown.
+Flutter offers a widget, called the “Forms" widget, which allows us to build forms or add functionality in our app that works like a form.
+For our presentation, we will be going over the general components of Flutter's "Forms" widget and how to build them: TextFormField, Radio, Checkbox, and DropdownButton.

 ## General Parts of a Form
 - OnChanged